IBM/aspera-cli/docs/README.md

 > If you are using ATS as part of AoC, then authentication is through AoC, not IBM Cloud.
 > See the AoC section instead.

-This section is about using ATS with an IBM cloud subscription.
+This section is about using ATS with an IBM Cloud subscription.

 First get your IBM Cloud API key.
 For instance, it can be created using the IBM Cloud web interface, or using command line: